 - Threat to self or others

-- Concern that the student may not be fit to function or remain in the academic community.
+- Conduct that indicates the student, even with reasonable modifications, is not qualified to participate in the academic community.

 - E. Is the assessment confidential?

 Yes, any initial or mandated assessment sessions with the Student Support Services Coordinator are confidential.
 However, the student will be required to sign a release of information so that the counselor can communicate with the BAT to help make recommendations for further action.
 No one else will have access to any information without written permission from the student being assessed, any counseling notes are confidential and not part of the student's file.